siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 006 Curl Preserves Flow.md

 \nabla \cdot (\Delta \mathbf{S}) = \nabla^2 \phi,
 $$

-which is generally nonzero.
+Divergence measures whether transport begins or ends locally.
+In the source-free case it must therefore remain identically zero.
+Here it is generally nonzero.
 Such an update can compress, expand, begin, or end the transport.
 It does not preserve source-free reorganization.

 The remaining possibility is local turning.
 In three dimensions, take